 In the case of the graph, the call to action was “listen live to the special programming”.
 The length of the spike (I doubt it can be described as a spike anymore) is two hours long.
 The exact duration of the special coverage.
 In this specific day and station, it translated into Total Listening Hours 80% higher than average.

 A notification is just a tool, a call to action.
 For when your on-air team is ready to deliver.
 If your team is capable of reacting timely to developing stories, notifications are an amazingly powerful way to communicate the unexpected or extraordinary events on-air.
 I wish we had something similar for FM.
+(I believe we can assume smartphone push notifications also trigger tune-in’s on FM).

 Above, I said the opposite to disappointing listeners happens when you consistently use alerts in such manner.
 If listeners find outstanding coverage on your station every time remarkable news break, tuning you for breaking news will become a habit.
 With or without notifications.
 As a tool, notifications can only accelerate that process.